jlovick/arcmap_mysql_import_tool/README.md

 When a configuration file is loaded it will display a list of the table fields, this is for information purposes only, and is taken from the database so indicats a suitable database conection can be made.

-## Caveats
+##Caveats

 - Your database password is not protected in any way, you should therefore remove any configuration files after use if security is a concern.
 - Currently you must import into an existing geodatabase, rather than being able to place your files anywhere.
-- There must be bugs, i havent had long enough to iron out all the critters, though none are known of at this point.
+- There must be bugs, i haven't had long enough to iron out all the critters, though none are known of at this point.
+- A github page now hosts the project and i will maintain the scripts as long as i have need of a converter, please report issues on github, and also make improvement requests there.